rfshelley/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 The following methods, if present, are automatically called at various times during the lifecycle of a SmartApp:

-#. ``installed()`` - Called when a SmartApp is first installed
+#. ``installed()`` - Called when a SmartApp is first installed.
-#. ``updated()`` - Called when the preferences of an installed smart app are updated
+#. ``updated()`` - Called when the preferences of an installed smart app are updated.
 #. ``uninstalled()`` - Called when a SmartApp is uninstalled.
-#. ``childUninstalled()`` - Called for the parent app when a child app is uninstalled (a SmartApp can have child SmartApps)
+#. ``childUninstalled()`` - Called for the parent app when a child app is uninstalled (a SmartApp can have child SmartApps).

 The ``installed()`` and ``updated()`` methods are commonly found in all apps.
-Since the selected devices may have changed when an app is updated, both of these methods typically set up the same event subscriptions, so it is common practice to put those calls in an ``initialize()`` method and call it from both the installed and updated methods.
+Since the selected devices may have changed when an app is updated, both of these methods typically set up the same Event subscriptions, so it is common practice to put those calls in an ``initialize()`` method and call it from both the installed and updated methods.

 The ``uninstalled()`` method is typically not needed since the system automatically removes subscriptions and schedules when a SmartApp is uninstalled.
 However, they can be necessary in apps that integrate with other systems and need to perform cleanup on those systems.